-Applications for works to Listed Buildings or historic parks ,gardens and battlefields of special historic interest including: alterations or extensions, changes of use, or new development within the curtilage/or its setting must have regard to:
+Applications for works to listed buildings including: alterations or extensions, changes of use, or new development within the curtilage/or its setting must have regard to:

-- 1.the importance of the heritage asset, its intrinsic architectural and historic interest and rarity, and its significance to the local distinctiveness and character of the district; - 3.the setting of the heritage asset and its contribution to the local scene; - 4. the extent to which the proposed works would bring substantial benefits for the community. - 5. the present or future economic viability or function of the heritage asset
+1.the importance of the heritage asset, its intrinsic architectural and historic interest and rarity, and its significance to the local distinctiveness and character of the district;

+2.the setting of the heritage asset and its contribution to the local scene;

+3. the extent to which the proposed works would bring substantial benefits to the community.

+4. the present or future economic viability or function of the heritage asset